jv265/mini-project-1/GitCommandsAndTerminology.md

 ```

 # Master Branch:
 The default branch name that would point to the last commit made.
-Typically, known as the stable branch and where most code that's been thoroughly tested and vetted out is
+Typically, known as the stable branch and where most code that's been thoroughly tested and vetted out is.
+The default branch name within Git is known as master.
 ### Example
 ```
 The parent branch where developers can either branch off of this branch or make commits directly on this branch.